googleapis/google-api-java-client/docs/component-modules.md

 ## google-api-client-apache-v5

 Provides Apache extension to the Google HTTP Client Library for Java (`google-api-client-apache-v5`) that returns an implementation of `HttpTransport` based on the Apache HTTP Client (v5) with Google certificates loaded in truststore.
 This module depends on `google-http-client`.

+Please note this is the preferred Apache extension to be used, over the GoogleApacheHttpTransport included in `google-api-client` module.
+The previous google transport utilizes the EOL Apache HTTP Client v4.

 [protobuf]: https://developers.google.com/protocol-buffers/docs/overview